 In this course, basic techniques, skills, and rules are emphasized.
 Activities include participation and the study of safety factors.
+Spring odd numbered years.

 HPPE 104 - Recreational Activities

 In this course, emphasis is placed on recreational lifetime carry-over value.
 Designed to develop performance in basic skills, this course includes badminton, horseshoes, croquet, shuffleboard, and table tennis.
 Spring.